 Podcast: On the Ropes: Enforcement Risk Roundtable: Anti-Corruption Developments in Ghana

-In this edition of Ropes & Gray’s podcast series On the Ropes: Enforcement Risk Roundtable, litigation partner Colleen Conry, and associates John Dey and Kyle Zipf, provide an update on the anti-corruption landscape and related developments in Ghana following the country’s recent presidential and parliamentary elections.
+In this edition of Ropes & Gray’s podcast series On the Ropes: Enforcement Risk Roundtable, litigation partner Colleen Conry and associate Kyle Zipf provide an update on the anti-corruption landscape and related developments in Ghana following the country’s recent presidential and parliamentary elections.

-John Dey: Welcome to our latest installment of On the Ropes: Enforcement Risk Roundtable, a Ropes & Gray podcast series focused on global anti-corruption and international risk.
-I’m John Dey, a litigation & enforcement associate based in Washington, D.C.
-I’m joined by my colleagues Colleen Conry, a litigation partner who’s also the managing partner of Ropes & Gray’s Washington, D.C. office, and Kyle Zipf, a litigation associate based in New York.
+Kyle Zipf: Welcome to our latest installment of On the Ropes: Enforcement Risk Roundtable, a Ropes & Gray podcast series focused on global anti-corruption and international risk.
+I’m Kyle Zipf, a litigation & enforcement associate based in New York.
+I’m joined by my colleague Colleen Conry, a litigation partner who’s also the managing partner of Ropes & Gray’s Washington, D.C. office.
 Today, in our next stop on our Enforcement Express world tour, we’ll be exploring the current anti-corruption landscape in Ghana.
-Kyle, can you get us started by giving us a little background?
+I’ll kick things off by giving a little background and will pass things off to Colleen.

 Colleen Conry: Kyle, these audits you mentioned, which were mostly done over the last few years, have been a good start to pinpoint where the issues are and seem to be something that the country is doing a lot more often.
 Ghana also has a fairly robust set of anti-corruption laws.
 Its centerpiece is the Criminal Offenses Act of 1960, which covers offenses like bribery, extortion, use of public office for personal gain, and bribery of foreign officials.
 Other anti-corruption laws also lend support, such as the Economic and Organized Crime Office Act, the Public Procurement Law, the Whistleblower Act, Anti-Money Laundering Act, and Public Financial Management Act.
 Ghana has also signed on to a number of national and international anti-corruption initiatives.
 And domestically, Ghana has put anti-corruption measures into place like the National Anti-Corruption Action Plan and, in collaboration with the EU, the Anti-Corruption, Rule of Law and Accountability Program.
 So it seems like the problem in Ghana doesn’t lie with the lack of laws to help fight corruption, rather, the issue seems to be in the enforcement of the laws that exist.
 Realizing this, in 2017, President Akufo-Addo, who just won re-election, passed the Office of the Special Prosecutor Act, which created the Office of the Special Prosecutor.
 This agency was broadly tasked with investigating and prosecuting corruption.
 One year later, Martin Amidu was sworn in as Special Prosecutor.